fleetdm/fleet/docs/REST API/rest-api.md

 ```

-> Note: To verify the host successfully locked, use the [Get host](https://fleetdm.com/docs/rest-api/rest-api#get-host) endpoint to retrieve the host's `mdm.device_status`.
+> To verify the host successfully locked, you can use the [Get host](https://fleetdm.com/docs/rest-api/rest-api#get-host) endpoint to retrieve the host's `mdm.device_status`.

 ### Unlock host